ArnoldDP/OStim-Community-Modlist/README.md

  Survival is handled by Sunhelm Survival and Camping Lite.
 These two mods are lightweight, customizable, and entirely optional.
 You can enable or disable survival through the MCM.

+ * Camera

+ True directional movement and Smoothcam are used to make third person gameplay feel a bit more modern.
+I included a few smoothcam presets, but theres hundreds that you can download off of Nexus if you dont like either of them (or you can just turn off smoothcam in the MCM).
+First person is handled by Improved Camera.
+It's also configured for clippingless first person OStim scenes.
+True direction movement has a target lock feature that is automatically set to m3 (middle mouse button) but this can be changed in the MCM, along with several other things.

+ * User Interface

+ The vanilla UI has been completely overhauled by several, fully customizable mods listed below

+ 1. SkyHUD
+ 2. TrueHUD
+ 3. MoreHUD
+ 4. A Matter of Time
+ 5. Untarnished UI

+These can all be configured in their respective MCMs.

  Almost all of these gameplay mods can be completely ignored, or fully embraced.
 The choice is yours.

  </details>